Spine Surgeons treating Facet Joint Arthritis

 Living with the Condition

-Living with facet joint arthritis requires ongoing management, including regular medical monitoring, adherence to treatment recommendations, and lifestyle modifications to minimize symptoms and maintain spinal health.
-Individuals may need to adjust their daily activities, incorporate regular exercise and physical therapy into their routine, and seek support from healthcare providers and support networks to cope with chronic pain and functional limitations.
+Living with facet joint arthritis requires ongoing management, including regular medical monitoring, adherence to treatment recommendations.
+Additionally, it requires lifestyle modifications to minimize symptoms and maintain spinal health.
+Individuals may need to adjust their daily activities, incorporate regular exercise and physical therapy into their routine.
+They must seek support from healthcare providers and support networks to cope with chronic pain and functional limitations.

 Long-term Benefits of Treatment and Rehabilitation

-With timely diagnosis and appropriate treatment, many individuals with facet joint arthritis can experience significant improvement in symptoms and quality of life.
+With a timely diagnosis and treatment, many individuals with facet joint arthritis can experience significant improvement in quality of life.
 Conservative measures such as medications, physical therapy, and minimally invasive procedures can help alleviate pain, improve function, and delay disease progression.
 Surgical interventions, when necessary, can provide long-term stability and symptom relief, enabling individuals to maintain independence and engage in meaningful activities.

 Why Choose the Southwest Scoliosis and Spine Institute